A couple looking at a window, potentially contemplating real estate views or assessing a property.

 Today’s FHA Streamline Refinance Rates

-Rates might be offered as a 5-year ARM (adjustable-rate mortgage) as well as a 15-year or 30-year fixed loan.
+Rates might be offered as a 5-year ARM (adjustable-rate mortgage), 15-year fixed loan or 30-year fixed loan.
 Either way, FHA Streamline Refinance rates change often and may differ among borrowers, so it’s wise to compare current refinance rates.

 FHA Streamline Refinance Program Guidelines